Winzana/sherl-sdk-js/docs/docs/calendar/calendar.md

 ## Find one calendar with filters
 <span class="badge badge--warning">Require authentication</span>

-Find a calendar by using a ICalendarFilterDto
+Find a calendar by using a ICalendarFilterDto.

 ```ts
 const calendar = await Sherl.calendar(client).fintCalendarWithFilter(filter: ICalendarFilterDto);